root-project/jsroot/docs/JSROOT.md

 THttpServer provides http access to objects from running ROOT application.
 JSROOT is used to implement the user interface in the web browsers.

-The layout of the main page coming from THttpServer is similar to the file I/O one.
+The layout of the main page coming from THttpServer is very similar to normal JSROOT page.
 One could browse existing items and display them.
 A snapshot of running server can be seen on the [demo page](https://root.cern/js/latest/httpserver.C/).